ygemici/osz/docs/porting.md

 drivers, then that code must be placed in a separate library with an interface common on all platforms, and should be implemented for all the platforms.
 The pixman library would be a perfect example for that.

-Because it is the `libc` level when OS/Z becames platform independent, unit and functionality [tests](https://github.com/bztsrc/osz/blob/master/src/test) are provided for this level and above, but not for lower levels.
+Because it is the `libc` level where OS/Z becames platform independent, unit and functionality [tests](https://github.com/bztsrc/osz/blob/master/src/test) are provided for this level and above, but not for lower levels.